bluetang331/bluetang331.github.io/publications.md

 **2025**
 - Jung, U., Kim, S., **Choi, K.**, Lee, J., & Sohn, D. (2025).
 Effects of Color Changes in Building Façade on Pedestrian and Emotional Perception in a Virtual Urban Street Environment. *Sustainable Cities and Society*.
 (Submitted)
 - Jung, U., Lee, J., **Choi, K.**, Kim, S., & Sohn, D. (2025).
-The Impact of Architectural Detail Variation on Attention and Emotional Responses in Virtual Environments. *Journal of the Architectural Institute of Korea* (Revise and Resubmit).
+The Impact of Architectural Detail Variation on Attention and Emotional Responses in Virtual Environments. *Journal of the Architectural Institute of Korea* (Accepted).
 - Lee, J.H., **Choi, K.**, Jung, U., & Lee, J.W.
 (2025).
 A Review of Brain-Computer Interface (BCI) Applications in Measuring the Built Environment and an Evaluation of Its Applicability Through a Pilot Study. *Korea Institute of Ecological Architecture and Environment Journal* (Revise and Resubmit).
 - Park, C., **Choi, K.**, Kim, S., Lee, D., Lee, J., & Sohn, D. (2025).
 Analysis of Pothole Vulnerable Roads Using GIS – Focused on Gangnam-gu. *Korea Institute of Ecological Architecture and Environment Journal* (Accepted).
 - Kim, S., Park, C., Lee, D., **Choi, K.**, Nam, K., & Sohn, D. (2025).
 A GIS-based Study on Site Selection for Long-term Temporary Housing for Disaster Response. *Korea Institute of Ecological Architecture and Environment Journal* (Revise and Resubmit).